 Academic files are maintained for enrolled students in the Registrar's Office.
 These files are maintained for at least ten years after the student leaves Pfeiffer University.
-After ten years all materials in the files may be destroyed, with the exception of academic transcripts.
+After ten years all materials in the files may be destroyed, with the exception of the academic transcripts, and other student information contained in the Student database.
 Academic transcripts are permanently retained and official copies are available for students upon request.